Nancy Wiley, LICSW Trauma Specialist

 Nancy has studied trauma for over 20 years.
 As a trauma specialist, she has worked with families of trauma, teaching students about trauma theories as a tenured professor, and as an advocate for victims of abuse while working with policy makers at state and federal levels.

-Hi, my name is Nancy Wiley and I look forward to bringing my philosophy of trauma work to Smithfield in collaboration with Jan and her stable of school horses.
+Hi, my name is Nancy Wiley and I look forward to bringing my philosophy of trauma work to connect with horses.

 During the years I have trained in various modalities, but always coming back to the importance of partnering with the client on alleviating guilt, shame, and blame.
 There are many ways to do this, my chosen way is to guide the client through their trauma journey by looking at who they were born to be and what got in the way.
 Then understanding how to move beyond the "why" and to move through the stages of loss, which leads to letting go of guilt and shame.